 Useful life

-Customer contract 7 years
+7 years

-Customer relations 11 years
+11 years

-IT Licenses 3 years
+3 years

-Software 3-5 years
+3-5 years

 Impairment losses

 The group's reported assets are assessed at each balance sheet date to determine whether there is an indication of an impairment requirement.
 IAS 36 applies to impairment of assets other than financial assets, that are accounted for under IAS 39 inventories, plan assets used to finance employee benefits and deferred tax assets.
 For exempted assets as described above, the carrying amount is assessed according to the respective standard.